-- 1. Maximum credit is 8 units. - 2.
-Students who wish to enroll in any Chinese, Japanese, or Spanish course at UCI are still required to take the placement examination (and oral interview, if necessary).
-Students, however, cannot earn units or grade points in courses from which they have been exempted on the basis of Advanced Placement credit, even if placement results require enrollment in such a level. - 3.
-Maximum credit is 4 units. - 4.
-Students who take the Calculus BC examination and earn a sub-score of 3 or higher on the Calculus AB portion will receive credit for the Calculus AB examination, even if they do not receive a score of 3 or higher on the BC examination.

-NOTE: All students should refer to the information about Duplicate Credit in the General Catalogue.
+- Maximum credit 8 units. - Students who wish to enroll in any Chinese, Japanese, or Spanish course at UCI are still required to take the placement examination (and oral interview, if necessary).
+Students, however, cannot earn units or grade points in courses from which they have been exempted on the basis of Advanced Placement credit, even if placement results require enrollment in such a level. - 3 Maximum credit 4 units. - Students who take the Calculus BC examination and earn a subscore of 3 or higher on the Calculus AB portion will receive credit for the Calculus AB examination, even if they do not receive a score of 3 or higher on the BC examination - NOTE: All students should refer to the Duplicate Credit section that appears before the AP chart.